qiuyliu/PUI2017_uc288/HW5_uc288/README.md

 1. World firearms murders and ownership
     * Direct download to pandas using **@fedhere**'s GitHub RAW download link
 2. The number of gun owned vs. the number of mass shootings
-    * Google search on how to handle `data:application` links gave me [this reference on StackOverflow](https://stackoverflow.com/questions/41919181/python-download-file-with-pandas-urllib) and I used the idea to use urllib to download like before with the MTA API and use pandas read_csv.
+    * Google search on how to handle `data:application` links gave me [this reference on StackOverflow](https://stackoverflow.com/questions/41919181/python-download-file-with-pandas-urllib) and I used the idea to use urllib to download like before with the MTA API and use pandas read\_csv.
-3.
+3. Population and GDP data from World Bank
+    * I downloaded it manually and extracted the files from the ZIP file and uploaded it to my GitHub repo.
+I used the RAW download link to read the files in my homework.